Totteridge & Whetstone tube station: Station facilities

 The station is not often staffed but is during peak hours.
 The station has a passenger hall, four gates, two toilets (a female toilet on the southbound platform and a male toilet on the northbound platform), a car park and waiting rooms.

-Services and connections
+Services

-Train frequencies vary throughout the day, but generally operate every 3–6 minutes between 6:04 and midnight in both directions.
+Totteridge & Whetstone station is on the High Barnet branch of the Northern line between High Barnet to the north and Woodside Park to the south.
+The typical offpeak service at this station in trains per hour is as follows: